axem-solutions/example/docs/vscode_integration_guide.md

 - "cwd": Current working directory.
 - "executable": Change the {elf file} to the actual .elf file in your build directory.
 - "name": Name of the configurations.
 - "request": Launch the debug session.
-(Not connecting to an exisiting one.)
+(Not connecting to an existing one.)
 - "type": Debug type provided by the Cortex-Debug extension.
 - "servertype": External, meaning the GDB server is not managed by the extension.
 In our case it runs in another container.